google/starlark-go/README.md

 [LICENSE](https://github.com/google/skylark/blob/master/LICENSE).

 The name "Skylark" is a code name of the Bazel project.
-We plan to rename the language before the end of 2017 to reflect its applicability to projects unrelated to Bazel.
+The Bazel team plans to rename the language to "Starlark" to reflect its applicability to projects unrelated to Bazel.

 Skylark in Go is not an official Google product.